nuoxuanyuan/Learning-Note/readme.md

 # Introductory

 This repository is used as my note while studying skills such as one-chip computer and neural network.
-I’m just an undergrad student in China and English is a little pool.
+I’m just an undergraduate student in China and English is a little pool.
 So this reposity is also a chance to improve it.

 If you found any grammatical error, I will thank you for correcting me.
 You can connect me by email: jinhao@stu.ouc.edu.cn